-Automotive plastic components aren’t limited to sleek dashboards, seats, floor mats, and other automotive plastic design details that attract buyers.
+Precision automotive plastic components aren’t limited to sleek dashboards, seats, floor mats, and other components that attract buyers.
 These features may provide a degree of protection, but a vehicle’s overall safety and performance are largely dictated by often unseen under-the-hood plastic car parts.

 There are nearly 40 different types of basic plastics and polymers used in cars – hardly a surprise since about one-third of the 30,000 parts on a given vehicle are plastic.